 Congressional Art Competition

-Congressman David E. Price (NC-04) is excited to announce the opening of the 2018 Fourth District Congressional Arts Competition, part of a national competition for high school age art students.
-The winning student artist will have his or her work of art displayed in the U.S. Capitol, while the runners-up will have their works displayed in Congressman Price’s Washington, DC and Fourth District offices.
-All participating students and their art teachers will be recognized by Congressman Price at a reception during the evening of Tuesday, May 1, 2018.
+Congressman David E. Price (NC-04) is excited to announce the opening of the 2020 Fourth District Congressional Arts Competition, part of a national competition for high school age art students.
+The winning student artist will have his or her work of art displayed in the U.S. Capitol, while the runners-up will have their works displayed in Congressman Price’s Washington, DC, and Fourth District offices.
+All participating students and their art teachers will be recognized by Congressman Price at a reception this spring.

 Students are encouraged to submit two-dimensional, original works in the following media:

 - Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

 - Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.